Saeel-Dhatrak/reactTodo/src/components/notes/javareactnotes.md

         </button>
     </td>
   ```
-- But we cannot call the rest api deirectly for the update todo for that we need to redirect to specific page where we can see the details of our existing todo.
+- But we cannot call the rest api directly for the update todo because we need to redirect to specific page where we can see the details of our existing todo.
 So we need to create new file `TodoComponent.jsx` in the same `todo` folder.
 - ```js
     // TodoComponent.jsx
     export function TodoComponent(){